 Currently, EBC content is still free to use, although it’s thought that sellers will have to pay in the future.
 Sellers must also have their brand in Amazon’s Brand Registry to use EBC.

 By following the tips above, you should be able to create an Amazon product description that speaks to your customers and converts well.
 But, remember, this is only half the story!
-Read the complete guide to Amazon keyword research here
+Learn more about Amazon keyword research.

 As well as creating a succinct, clear and informative product description, it also needs to help your product rank well.
 So, this means that you need to be clever about how you write your product description, ensuring to scatter keywords throughout it.